yl-ang/tp/docs/UserGuide.md

 ### 1.2.
 About the User Guide
 The purpose of this guide is to explain to you how to use LibTask and to allow you to have an enjoyable experience.
 It explains the features and commands compatible with LibTask.
 It is also structured in a way to let you easily navigate to relevant sections.

-Take note of following symbols that are used in this document:
+Take note of the following symbols that are used in this document:

 | Icon                 | Explanation                                                                   |
 |----------------------|-------------------------------------------------------------------------------|